Taxes for American Expats Living in Germany

 As a tax resident, you are taxed on your worldwide income in Germany.
 Non-residents, on the other hand, are only taxed on German-sourced income.

-Types of German Taxes
+Types of Taxes in Germany

 Income Tax (Einkommensteuer)